-Habitat heterogeneity, being fine-scale differences of habitats between microsites, was observed as important for bird community composition.
+Habitat heterogeneity, being fine-scale differences of habitats between microsites, revise was observed as important for bird community composition.
 Open and cacti microhabitats supported some birds though to a much lesser extent than shrubs in both spring and summer.
 Abiotic factors such as ultraviolet radiation, water scarcity, and heat are more intense in summer, which accounts for the lower diversity of many vertebrate species in open microhabitats in deserts (Koyama 2015).
 However, we observed some birds at cacti and open microhabitats, which can provide seeds and nest sites to birds (Simons and Martin 1990; Kelt et al. 2004).
 For example, when seeds and fruit begin to drop beneath the canopy of the mother plant, seed predators (i.e. granivorous birds) forage for these trophic resources (Racskó et al. 2007; Janzen 1970); but this is equally common in open areas (Milesi et al. 2019).
 However, summer foraging at open sites was not observed in this study and thus is likely not a reason for desert birds to be in open sites.
 While cacti can provide services like cover from predator and nesting sites to many species (Kozma and Mathews 1997), the family Cactaceae is morphologically diverse (Boke 1980) and unique cactus species thus provide functionally different opportunities for animals.
 The importance of cacti for birds in regions with other dominant cactus species has been well-documented (Drezner 2014).
 Furthermore, the use of vegetation where the structure is conducive to cooler temperatures is an important driver of habitat selection by birds, particularly during the warmest of days (Kline et al. 2019).
 Our findings suggest that it is hence not one or the other (shrub or cacti) that enhances community assembly, but in fact, it is the existence of both species in the area, as well as the open-gap, even in times of trophic resource abundance such as spring that contributes to heterogeneity and heterogeneity itself is crucial for the maintenance of biodiversity in arid ecosystems.
+Good but could use one more edit for simplicity and direct writing if you have the mojo still Nargol :)